 Looking within Approaching retirement: Asking, ‘Am I OK to keep working?’
 A retired DO shares insights on how physicians can determine whether continuing to work is in their (and their patients’) best interests.
 July 31, 2024WednesdayAugust 2024 issue Back Nine Daniel J. Waters, DO, MA Daniel J. Waters, DO, MA, retired in 2019 after three decades as a cardiothoracic surgeon and medical educator.
 He graduated from Rowan-VirtuaSOM and earned his advanced writing degree from Lenoir-Rhyne University.
-He is the author of six novels and numerous published scientific papers, stories, essays, poems and opinion pieces spanning more than 40 years.
+He is the author of eight novels and numerous published scientific papers, stories, essays, poems and opinion pieces spanning more than 40 years.
 Contact Dr. Waters

 I’m a 72 year old certified family doc and I see patients 2 mornings a week at a primary care office, work 5 days a months at a free clinic and teach at a med school twice a month .
 I write and illustrate children’s book garden and lead a weekly Bible study .
 How many of us have seen people retire and wither away ?
 My advise if you can’t practice , stay busy doing something you love Aug.
 17, 2024, at 8:02 pm Reply